 Much of this is probably due to the 1-2 punch of increased choices and increased access to information.
 Customers can easily see what’s out there and won’t stick around if they find a better product with better customer service.

 This means you can court your competitor’s customers with competitor conquesting, but you’ll still need to make a convincing case for your company’s products and services or you may lose them to another competitor!
 If you can’t convince your competitor’s customers that you’re the best option, these strategies won’t work.

 This'll just strengthen their allegiance to your competition.

 As effective as wrapping yourself in foam and tape might seem, there’s no one bullet-proof solution that’ll fend off your competition.

 Your competitors will try to copy you, run ads against you, and use anything negative against you.
 You can’t really stop them in most cases, but you can focus strategically on tactics that’ll protect you against their efforts:

 - Have fantastic products and services that your customers rely heavily upon.
 The more customers see you as an integral partner in their business, the less likely it’ll be that they’ll care about what the competition is saying.

 - Provide outstanding customer service so that when issues come up, customers feel heard, appreciated and they have their issues resolved in a timely fashion.

-- Focus on boosting your reputation, online and in-real-life.
-Ask your customers for reviews, respond to all reviews, positive and negative.
+- Focus on boosting your online reputation, online and in real life.
+Ask customers for reviews, and respond to all reviews, positive and negative.
 Monitor what’s being said about your business online.

-Good luck with your conquest campaigns!
+Good luck with competitor conquesting campaigns!
 If you have any more competitive advertising strategies, please share them in the comments section below.